-In a new study published by Surgical Technology International reported in The New York Daily News, bending your head at a 60-degree angle while texting, puts 60 pounds of pressure on your cervical spine (just above where the neck meets the shoulders).
-Given that according the Daily News the average person typically spends between two and four hours sending and receiving texts each day, that translates into one huge pain in the neck.
+In a new study published by Surgical Technology International reported in The New York Daily News, “Bending your head at a 60-degree angle while texting, puts 60 pounds of increased pressure on your cervical spine (just above where the neck meets the shoulders).”
+The Daily News reports that the average person typically spends between two and four hours sending and receiving texts each day, and spending hours hunched over translates into one huge pain in the neck.

 The average adult human head weighs between 10 and 12 pounds when in the fully upright, or neutral position.
 The study says that the cranium becomes heavier the more the neck bends forward, due to gravitational pull.
 For example, tilting your head down just 15 degrees puts an added 27 pounds of pressure on your spine.
 An angle of 30 degrees is equal to 40 pounds of pressure, and a 45-degree bend is the equivalent of 49 pounds of pressure.

 This not only causes a lot of strain on the spine, it strains the neck and shoulder muscles as well, which causes a muscular/skeletal chain reaction throughout your entire body.
-Because, when your posture changes your balance changes, and it forces your body to adapt, using muscles in a different way in order to support you.
-Continued use of the muscles in a specific pattern will cause them to develop in a way that accommodates the poseur, and over many years may, or may not, be reversible.
+Because when your posture changes your balance changes, and it forces your body to adapt, using muscles in a different way in order to support you.
+Continued use of the muscles in a specific pattern will cause them to develop in a way that accommodates the posture, and over many years may or may not be reversible.

 Incorrect head tilt for extended periods of time can lead to severe pain, and has been linked to all kinds of medical problems, including headaches, neurological problems, depression, constipation, and even heart disease.
 The good news is that most of those aches and pains can be easily be eliminated by simply standing straighter.
 The study defines correct posture as, “ears aligned with the shoulders, and the ‘angel wings’, or the shoulder blades, retracted” (In layman’s terms, that means head held high, shoulders thrown back, and stomach tucked in).